How Free Online Survey Tools Add Value to Metrics

 How satisfied are you with the information you have received on the use of your gift?

 How recently have you participated in one of our events or programs?

 How important to you are the following areas of our work . . .?

 How interested are you in volunteering with our organization?

 What kind of opportunities would encourage you to be more involved in our organization?

 Because open-ended questions require more time and thought, try to guide the conversation with options, like multiple choice or a scale of 1-10.
 At the very least, this allows for a more complex response than “yes or no” but doesn’t daunt the responder with writing on his or her own.

 Free online survey tools can provide the kind of qualitative information that can’t be conveyed by clicks on a “donate” button, adding valuable insight to help you plan campaigns and improve communication with donors.
 Keep in mind that surveys should be supplementing actionable metrics like click through rates and conversions.
 Surveys can provide insight, but it is often difficult for people to be extremely objective in their responses.
 Actions don’t lie, however, which is why tracking metrics and interactions with your webpage and blog should be done in conjunction with asking for qualitative feedback from donors.

 While there are several free online platforms for surveys, some place limits on the number of respondents and most vary the features they offer based on free or paid subscription plans.
 Here are a few products that offer a free option:

-This platform has over 15 million users and offers 24/7 support.
+This survey tool has over 15 million users and offers 24/7 support.
 The Basic Plan is free but it limits you to ten questions and 100 respondents per survey.
 All their paid plans, starting at $17/month, offer unlimited questions and responses.